 Often the reason why parties do not transact at arm's length is because of a corporate or business relationship between those parties.
 Such parties have previously been referred as 'related parties'.
-To avoid confusion with the definition in the Corporations Act 2001, these parties are described as 'interested parties' in this document.
+To avoid confusion with the definition in the Corporations Act 2001, these parties are described as 'interested parties' in this document (see Interested party).